vTrain: A Simulation Framework for Evaluating Cost-effective and Compute-optimal Large Language Model Training: : A Profiling-based Software Framework for Simulating LLM Training Time

+\sethlcolor{SkyBlue} The design objective of our profiling module is twofold: 1) determining the relationship between the high-level layer-node's computation operator with the low-level CUDA kernels (tasks) and 2) profiling the execution time of each CUDA kernel over the target GPU device, which are utilized by \proposed's simulation algorithm (\sect{sect:sim_algo}) to estimate LLM's training time.
+The profiling module first executes all computation operators (e.g., forward pass of a MHA block) within the operator-granularity graph using the target GPU, one-by-one, and collects the CUDA kernel traces (e.g., \texttt{volta\_sgemm\_128x64\_tn} kernel for self-attention in MHA) at runtime using CUPTI (CUDA profiling tools interface)~\cite{cupti}.
+While CUPTI provides low-level information about the executed GPU kernels (e.g., names of the CUDA kernels and their execution time), it lacks the information regarding which operator each CUDA kernel is associated with.
+We employ the task-to-layer mapping methodology proposed by Zhu et al.~\cite{daydream} to identify all the low-level CUDA kernels associated with a particular high-level graph operator.
+Using this information, vTrain constructs an \emph{operator-to-task lookup table} (\fig{fig:framework_overview}) which provides both the list of CUDA kernels associated with a given operator and the execution time of those kernels profiled over the target GPU.
 A key challenge of profiling all the layer-node operators in the operator-granularity execution graph is its potentially high profiling overhead and slow simulation time.
 For an LLM with $L$ decoder layers trained with $N_{MB}$ micro-batches, the number of layer-nodes to profile and simulate becomes $O(L \times N_{MB})$.
 We make the key observation that practically all LLMs employ a model design methodology where an identically shaped decoder layer is stacked repeatedly with the same hyperparameters (\emph{h}, \emph{L}, \emph{s}, \emph{n}), each of which is partitioned evenly across all the GPUs for parallel training.
 This leads to each partitioned slice of the decoder layer, which is executed within a given GPU, to all consist of the same set of CUDA kernels, enabling us to drastically cut down on the set of operators to profile.
 Consider the operator-granularity execution graph in \fig{fig:all_together}.
 Because of LLM's repetitive execution nature of identical decoder layer operators, it is sufficient to profile only a single \texttt{Fwd MHA} layer-node instead of profiling all \texttt{Fwd MHA} layer-nodes in every \texttt{Fwd (i)}s.
 In the rest of this paper, we refer to these operations as \emph{necessary operators} (\fig{fig:framework_overview}).
 With such optimization in place, \proposed significantly reduces the number of operators to profile to $O(1)$.
 In \sect{sect:overhead}, we discuss \proposed's profiling overhead as well as its simulation time for deployment.